Sarthak-kshirsagar/justInCase/README.md

 ## Remarks
 - ML feature Integration will deployed in the further round.
-- Code is working only on local host (Only for ML Feature)
+- Code is working only on local-host (Only for ML Feature)